 Instructions

-• Set aside 220 gm (3/4 cup) of the dough and fold the oats into this portion.
+• Set aside 220 gm (3/4 cup) of the dough & fold the oats into this portion.
 Place in the fridge until ready to use (you will use this portion of the dough for the topping).

-• Place the strawberry jam in a microwave-safe bowl and microwave for 10 seconds, until loosened a bit.
+• Place strawberry jam in a microwave-safe bowl and microwave for 10 seconds, until loosened a bit.
 Spoon jam onto the cooled cookie base and spread into an even layer.

 Notes